Photography by Amy Bartlam | Design by JDP Interiors

 JDP: We are hoping to expand into furniture design and manufacturing very soon!
 I can’t tell you how many inquiries we get about our custom made pieces.
 We’re hoping to launch a soft opening of our custom items online, and see where that takes us and gauge the response.
 Lighting design may also be in our future!

 KK: How exciting!
-I can’t wait to see what’s in store for you and your brand!
+I can’t wait to see what’s in store for you and and the Joyce Pickens brand!